puppetlabs/puppet-docs/source/puppet/4.4/reference/quick_start_helloworld.markdown

       - `init.pp` (manifest file that contains the `helloworld` class)
       - `motd.pp` (manifest file that contains a file resource that ensures the creation of the motd)

 Every manifest (.pp file) in a module contains a single class.
-File names map to class names in a predictable way, described in the [Autoloader Behavior documentation](https://docs.puppetlabs.com/puppet/latest/reference/lang_namespaces.html#autoloader-behavior).
+File names map to class names in a predictable way, described in the [Autoloader Behavior documentation](./lang_namespaces.html#autoloader-behavior).
 The `init.pp` file is a special case that contains a class named after the module, `helloworld`.
 Other manifest files contain classes called `<MODULE NAME>::<FILE NAME>`, or in this case, `helloworld::motd`.

-* For more on how modules work, see [Module Fundamentals](/puppet/3.8/reference/modules_fundamentals.html) in the Puppet documentation.
+* For more on how modules work, see [Module Fundamentals](./modules_fundamentals.html) in the Puppet documentation.
 * For more on best practices, methods, and approaches to writing modules, see the [Beginners Guide to Modules](/guides/module_guides/bgtm.html).
-* For a more detailed guided tour, also see [the module chapters of Learning Puppet](/learning/modules1.html).

 **To write the `helloworld` class**:

 1. From the command line on the Puppet master, navigate to the modules directory: `cd /etc/puppetlabs/code/environments/production/modules`.
 2. Run `mkdir -p helloworld/manifests` to create the new module directory and its manifests directory.
 3. In the `manifests` directory, use your text editor to create the `init.pp` file, and edit it so that it contains the following Puppet code:

         class helloworld {
            notify { 'hello, world!': }